 Addiction is one of our country’s greatest public health issues, affecting an estimated 28 million adults and young people each year.
-McLean’s Center of Excellence in Substance Use Disorders offers evidence-based treatments for those struggling with the abuse of alcohol, prescription medications, or illegal drugs through a comprehensive array of programs.
+McLean’s Division of Alcohol, Drugs, and Addiction offers evidence-based treatments for those struggling with the abuse of alcohol, prescription medications, or illegal drugs through a comprehensive array of programs.
 And as our understanding of addiction improves—thanks to integrated research, training, and clinical efforts—that treatment gets better and better.

 Finally, we share highlights of the second annual meeting of the McLean Board of Visitors—a group of friends, supporters and advocates who convened this spring to learn about McLean’s work and meet others with an interest in mental health.